EA vs. CPA: What’s the Difference?

 EAs and CPAs are both knowledgeable, experienced professionals who are required to maintain high ethical standards.
 Both can prepare your tax return and help you identify tax credits and deductions that can increase your tax refund and/or lower your tax bill.

-The primary difference between an EA and CPA is that EAs specialize in taxation, and CPAs can specialize in taxation and more.
+The primary difference between an EA and CPA is that EAs specialize in taxation, and CPAs can specialize in taxation and typically have a broader knowledge of accounting and taxation.
 So, if you’re thinking of hiring an EA or CPA, which one will fit your needs the best?
 That depends on the type of services you need.

 Working with an EA